 Stay in lodges which offer total emersion into tiger conservation and meet the in-house passionate naturalists.
 Where possible we have secured accommodation offering a higher standard of comfort such as Reni Pani Lodge in Satpura.
 There are wonderful dining opportunities to be had, including village farm to table experiences.
 We believe we have confirmed the best available and we are confident the owners have a commitment to conservation tourism.

 How fit do I need to be to enjoy this tour?

 General overall fitness is required.
 There are three longer road journeys of approximately five hours, which are unavoidable but comfortable vehicles are provided with in car snacks and soft drinks.
 During the jeep safaris in the National Parks, you need to be able getting in and out of high clearance vehicles.
 The vehicles may cross bumpy ground at times, so please make us aware of any back problems you may have.
-The overnight camping and walking safari in Satpura involves a 16 km walk along the Denwa River, with a comfortable stop for lunch.
+There is walking involved in this trip so you will need to be able to walk comfortably for up to five hours.

 Is this tour suitable for solo travellers?